Autarkieguide

 • Partially accessible, ideal for boats

-The WATTSTUNDE SOLA Flex Series is ideal for applications with limited load capacity or irregular surfaces, for example on campers, vans, boats or expedition vehicles.
+The WATTSTUND SOLA Flex Series It is ideally suited for applications with limited load capacity or irregular surfaces, for example on campers, vans, boats or expedition vehicles.

-Choose design according to intended use
+Choose the design according to its intended use

-The right combination of technology and design is crucial to getting the most out of solar energy – tailored to your vehicle, your everyday life, and your energy needs.
+The right combination of technology and design is crucial to getting the most out of solar energy – tailored to your vehicle, your everyday life and your energy needs.

 How much solar power do I need?